iyobo/epicworship/README.md

 Free, visually-superior Church projection Application.

-See http://esific.com/epicworship for downloads, details, screenshots, pizza-money-pleas, etc.
+See http://iyobo.co/w/epicworship for downloads, details, screenshots, pizza-money-pleas, etc.

 NOTE: There will be no further active development on this repository.
 EpicWorship is being re-written from a Java/JavaFX app to a Javascript/ElectronJS application.
-See [EpicWorship 2](https://github.com/iyobo/epicworship2).
+See [EpicWorshipNeo](https://github.com/iyobo/epicworshipneo).